The Master Thesis

 Booking the Master Thesis module

 Candidates must have confirmed the thesis timeframe with their supervisor(s) and secured their agreement before having the Master Thesis module booked.
 Candidates must complete the module booking form, which has to be signed both by the candidate and supervisor.
-Taking one copy of the form for themselves, the candidate should then pass the form on to the advisor of studies, who takes another copy for Department records.
-The original is then sent to the Studiendekanat for the module to be booked.
+Taking one copy of the form for themselves, the candidate should then pass the form on to the advisor of studies (either the original or a scan).
+The advisor of studies will double-check the form and forward it to the Studiendekanat for the module to be booked.

 Writing the thesis: timing